Inventory

 The sunsetting of Encompass SDK should modernize the mortgage space, but it will cost some vendors serious money to move to the API platform

 ICE Mortgage Technology will be sunsetting legacy integrations for its flagship Encompass platform by Oct.
-31, 2025, which will modernize the mortgage market even if some vendors have to go kicking and screaming.
+31, 2025, which will modernize the mortgage market even if some vendors and lenders have to go kicking and screaming.

 In an email to partners on Tuesday, ICE said that it will be closing down the Encompass SDK (Software Development Kit) on the same day it sunsets the program’s Technology Partner Network, Total Quality Loan Services, PSDK and ePass.

-In doing so, ICE is pushing companies to Encompass Partner Network and Encompass Development Partner Connect, which use a more secure, cloud-based open application programming interface (API) structure that launched in 2021.
+In doing so, ICE is pushing companies to Encompass Partner Network and Encompass Development Partner Connect, which use a more secure, cloud-based open application programming interface (API) structure that launched in 2018.

 “We’ve had nearly 400 million calls in the last week on Developer Connect, and that’s representing our traffic from lenders and partners, plus 80 million webhook notifications,” Amy Cross, the director of ICE’s API platform, told HousingWire.
 “So, we’re seeing steady and significant growth, and it’s the platform we’ve been investing in for ourselves.”